“Coach, why are we doing pull ups? When, in real life, will we need to use this exercise?”

 Try stringing this movement together multiple times in a row, in a fluid and controlled fashion.
-If you can do 10 of these types of kip swings with complete control and stability, I can confidently say you are ready for a kipping pull up attempt.
-This is where I get excited!
+If you can do 10 of these types of kip swings with complete control and stability, I can confidently say you are ready for a kipping pull up attempt!

 Here’s the moment you’ve been waiting for, how exciting!
-This is when I get excited too.
-It’s because not only are you about to get your chin over the bar for the first time, but you’ve demonstrated that you can do it safely!
+It’s because not only are you about to get your chin over the bar for the first time, but you’ve demonstrated that you can do it safely.

 After that moment of “weightlessness”, pull!
 It’s as simple as that.
 If you’ve done the first three steps properly, all you have to do is pull your chin to the bar using your arms.
 Once you get your chin at the bar, that’s the tricky part.
 Many people get their chin to the bar, then drop straight down and have no clue what to do in order to string multiple pull ups together.